-I love to eat.
-No question.
+I love to eat; no question about it.
 But I love to cook, more.
-Eating is just the final outcome - and the final test of success.
+Eating is just the final outcome, the final test of success.

 I don't mean the kind of cooking that follows a prescribed recipe.
 That's useful when you need to produce a reliably tasty meal.
 But it's not exciting - you already know what you're going to end up with before you've even begun.
 It leaves nothing to the imagination, taste-buds, or available ingredients of the individual cook.
 No; my favourite kind of cooking looks a bit more like a messy science experiment: starting with raiding the fridge and store cupboard for inspiration from the ingredients I have to hand, and finishing with trying to concoct a suitable recipe that won't poison anyone.
 An edible science experiment.